MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example2.rst

 you to assign the same particle in different frames an id so that you can calculate things such as particle displacements as a function of time.
 Linking contains a few different parameters:

--   max_frame_displacement
+-   max_frame_displacement  :
     how far a particle can move between individual frames.
 Make this number too big and the software won't be able to choose which particle is connected to which.
 Make it too small and many of the particle trajectories will be artificially terminated when a particle makes a genuine large displacement.
--   memory
+-   memory  :
-    How many frames a particle can be undetected and still be considered the same particle.
+    how many frames a particle can be undetected and still be considered the same particle.
 It is usually wise to keep this number small.
--   min_frame_life
+-   min_frame_life  :
-    This filters any really short trajectories from the data.
+    this filters any really short trajectories from the data.
 Spurious particles might get tracked for a couple of frames so by setting this value to 3 you'd remove those.
 However, as this number gets larger you will also start to lose genuine particles that moved in and out of the focus fairly quickly.